-4.2.3 Spacing between PCB pads for leads and exposed pad
+4.2.3 Spacing between PCB PADs for Leads and Exposed Pad

-In order to maximize both removal of heat from the package and electrical performance, a land pattern must be incorporated on the PCB within the footprint of the package corresponding to the exposed metal pad or exposed heat slug on the package, as shown in Figure 7.
+In order to maximize both removal of heat from the package and electrical performance, a land pattern must be incorporated on the PCB within the footprint of the package corresponding to the exposed metal pad or exposed heat slug on the package, as shown in Figure 8.
 The size of the land pattern can be larger, smaller, or even take on a different shape than the exposed pad on the package.
 However, the solderable area, as defined by the solder mask, should be at least the same size/shape as the exposed pad area on the package to maximize the thermal/electrical performance.
 A clearance of at least 0.25 mm should be designed on the PCB between the outer edges of the land pattern and the inner edges of leads pad pattern to avoid any shorts.
-This topic is discussed in more detail in Section 5.2 Solder stencil/solder paste, page 10.
+This topic is discussed in more detail in Section 5.2.